RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/equation-number.md

 ![Result](fig/equation_number_8.png)

+> **Tips**: The numbering prefix of theorem callouts or equations can be either automatically inferred from the note title or manually specified.

 ## Remarks

 You must include at least one line break between `$$ ... $$` if you want the equation to be numbered.